wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

 ![flake8](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/April/poetry_vscode_p2/img/select-linter.png)

-Click on select linter and choose *flake8* from the list.
-Now, VSCode will tell us our *syntax* and *style* problems, in green or red depending on its severity, always with a nice description of what is wrong:
+Click on *select linter* and choose *flake8* from the list.
+Now, *VSCode* will tell us our *syntax* and *style* problems, in green or red depending on its severity, always with a nice description of what is wrong:

 ![linting](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/April/poetry_vscode_p2/img/linting.png)

-Seems like we have two problems: we are missing a blank line at the end of our file (style) and we forgot to add quotes to our *Hello, World!* string.
+Seems like we have two problems: we are missing a blank line at the end of our file (style) and we forgot to add quotes to our *Hello, World!* string (syntax).
 Fix then and see all warnings disappear.

 ## Black